My practice is currently full.

-A warm, intelligent and experienced humanistic therapist, I provide effective short and long-term counselling psychotherapy to adult individuals in person and on Zoom.
+A warm, intelligent and experienced humanistic therapist and teacher, I provide effective short and long-term counselling psychotherapy to adult individuals in person and on Zoom.
 Competent and compassionate with a good sense of humour, I have been privileged to witness extraordinary transformation in therapeutic relationships with a diverse range of people.
 In my view, quality therapy helps us understand ourselves more deeply, enabling positive change and identifying pathways to a more fulfilling and authentic future.

 It can be an enormous relief to face troubling feelings.
 Whatever’s on your mind, I can support you to make sense of it safely and move forward with greater understanding, confidence and even some va-va-voom.